 When to use these real estate offer email templates

-These are not legal emails and they are not a substitute for the contract itself.
-They are the messages around the decision: what you are sending, what changed, and what needs a reply.
+These are the messages around the decision itself: what you're sending, what changed, and what needs a reply.

 Offer submission